As a blogger, your job is to provide great content to your readers.

 4. Sprinkle Links Throughout Your Content

 This is simple.
 And could get you a sale here and there.
-But the link will still have to be relevant.
+The link will still have to be relevant.

 If you’re talking about anything related to the product you’re promoting, 90% of the time you’ll get to sneak your affiliate link in.